pyvista/pyvista-tutorial/doc/source/index.rst

 Advocate for all things Python with extensive experience presenting as a speaker at IGTI conferences for the past decade, and for the past almost three at Ansys pushing for automation through Python for CAE applications.

-Regularly present Python demos within `Ansys <https://ansys.github.io/>`_, including talks with 500+ "live" virtual attendees, and prior to COVID, in person talks of 100+.
+Advocate for all things open source and has contributed to the creation of Ansys's open source projects `Ansys <https://ansys.github.io/>`_.
 Enjoys presenting and demoing Python, especially 3D visualization but also its application to CAE and automation.

 Bane Sullivan
 ~~~~~~~~~~~~~